viyancs/Chat-Android/README.markdown

 Licence
 ----------------------

-just send email to msofyancs@gmail.com if you want to use this apps
+just fork and send email to msofyancs@gmail.com if you want to use this apps, i wanna to update this code to be better.